daanvandijk/polymers/README.md

 Perform long-time stable simulations of the Semiflexible chainmodel.

 ## To-do list
+- Publish compiled source on website
+- Define Rouse timescale with respect to the experiments.
+- Configure comparison images.
 - Add generated images to repository
 - Add install and execute instructions
 - Add results